khamidou/khamidou.github.io/_drafts/drawing_guitars.markdown

 The problem with PHP is the language tries very hard to not get in your way.
 You can get away with almost anything, which is nice at the beginning of a project, but get tedious when things need to have structure.

-Apart from that I was quite impressed by the quality of the PHP documentation.
-I mostly use Python to get stuff done and the PHP docs are miles ahead of the python docs.

 ## Playing Dr Frankenstein with images

 We asked an illustrator to draw for us individual guitar elements: